Step 10: Request a refund

 - Get Refund Details.
 You can query the details of a Refund object by calling the GetRefundDetails API using the AmazonRefundId that was returned with the Refund IPN message.

 - Check the response for errors or declines.
-You need to handle any errors that might occur from the API call, and you need to manage any refunds that are in a Declined state.
+You need to handle any errors that may occur from the API call, and you need to manage any refunds that are in a Declined state.